 In the contemporary world the upper house of a bicameral national legislature (i.e., a legislature with two houses) is often called a senate.
 Among the countries where this is so are: Argentina (Senado), Austria (Senat) Belgium, Brazil, Canada, Colombia, France (Sénat), Ireland (Seanad), Italy (Senato), Poland, Portugal, Spain, and the United States.
+Those who sit in a senate are usually called senators.

 Although every national senate has its distinctive features, there are certain general characteristics shared by most, though not all, senates.